omidvarnia/llm-graph-probing/README.md

 pip install -r requirements.txt
 ```

-You may install `torch-scatter` to accelerate GNN computation.
-Please refer to the [installation instructions](https://github.com/rusty1s/pytorch_scatter#installation) for your specific CUDA version.
+Optional: You can install `torch-scatter` for additional acceleration, but the default GCN path in this repo is scatter-free and works without it.
+See the [installation instructions](https://github.com/rusty1s/pytorch_scatter#installation) if you choose to add it.

 ## Usage of Graph Probing
 ### Data Preparation